jamestitus299/UrCollegeCourse/readme.md

-# Basic Api using FastAPI
+# Basic CRUD Api using FastAPI